 Captain America: The Winter Soldier (2014)

 Anthony Mackie portrays the Falcon in Captain America: The Winter Soldier.
-Like in the Heroes Reborn continuity, this version of Sam Wilson is a U.S. Air Force officer who adopts the name Falcon in reference to his military call sign.
-He befriends Steve Rogers while working as a V.A. counselor, and later helps Steve and the Black Widow take on the S.H.I.E.L.D. organization after Steve learns that it has been infiltrated by HYDRA.
+Like in the Heroes Reborn continuity, this version of Sam Wilson is a former U.S. Air Force officer who adopts the name Falcon in reference to the classified Stark Industries flight exoskeleton he wears.
+Sam befriends Steve Rogers while working as a V.A. counselor, and later helps Steve and the Black Widow take on the S.H.I.E.L.D. organization after Steve learns that it has been infiltrated by HYDRA.
 He helps Captain America take down the HYDRA Helicarriers, but is grounded after the Winter Soldier destroys his wing suit.
 At the end of the film, Falcon decides to accompany Steve on his new mission to track down Bucky Barnes.

 The MCU version of the Falcon sports a design similar to his Ultimate counterpart.